SahakyanLab/GenomicPR2SimsWebApp/README.md

-# Genomic PR-2 Simulations Shiny
+# Genomic PR-2 Simulations WebApp

 ## Interactive web application for the simulation-based explanation for the Chargaff's second parity rule phenomenon.